JanHett/Spice-Engine/README.md

 As long as things are the way they are, though, you can just include the header you want, so even if it isn't pretty, it's convenient.

+## Dependencies

+The following dependencies have to be installed manually:

+- openimageio

+Required to run the tests:

+- Google Test

 ## Data Structures

 ### Recipe